niravcodes/niravcodes.github.io/pages/on-the-nepali-language-and-unicode.md

 It's as they say, “whoever controls the media controls the mind”.
 And the media of the 21st century, the internet, is so desperately out of Nepali's hands that, not only do we read the news, articles, the weather, and novels in English, but we go on to caption our photos, of warm, intimate moments in English.
 My little brother, who is not even 10, will sniff my phone from a mile away and hide out in some corner to watch Motu Patlu on YouTube.
 He might not be as fluent in Hindi as he is in Nepali.
 But in his little world, Hindi is the language that superheroes speak.
 And Nepali?
 Only his annoying brother.

 I'm not saying that I'm any better.
 If anything, I'm worse.
 I'm one of those people who, after being told a phone number, says, "Okay, repeat that.
 But in English".
 Ask me to translate this very post to Nepali and watch how fast I run away.
+My friends are no better.

 But the issue is pretty pervasive